 What you can pack is based on your mode of transportation.
 But, you should always pack snacks.

 If you’re flying, you can’t bring any liquids over 3.1 oz., so that knocks out most of your drink options.
-And, if you’re flying and pack your own alcohol, you’re not allowed to serve yourself on the plane.
+And, if you’re flying and pack your own mini bottles of alcohol, you’re not allowed to serve yourself on the plane.
 So you can’t pop your own bottle of travel-sized liquor and indulge.
 A flight attendant must serve that to you.

-It’s a lot cheaper to pack your own food and drinks instead of stopping at a rest stop (or, heaven forbid, the airport café) whenever someone gets thirsty.
-Speaking of, be sure to check out our post about How To Save Money On Snacks For Road Trips because yes, snacks can get expensive.
+Speaking of buying your own snacks, be sure to check out our post about How To Save Money On Snacks For Road Trips because yes, snacks are delicious but they can get expensive.

 Leave early, but not too early.